Skip to main content

 Tesla’s decision to put the onus of replacing the air filters on owners sets it apart from other automakers.
 This DIY approach can be daunting for some owners who prefer a more hands-off relationship with their EVs or lack the technical know-how to carry out the task themselves.

 My husband and I watched a couple of YouTube videos about changing Tesla air filters.
-Tesla offers written instructions and a video on its Do It Yourself pages for all four models, but we found the YouTube videos to be more helpful.
+Tesla offers written instructions and a video on its Do It Yourself pages, but we found the YouTube videos to be more helpful.

 You have to lie in an awkward position on the passenger seat floor to get the job done, and one person has to hold the flashlight.
 It’s not easy to get light under the dash.

 Despite not being comfortable at all with dismantling the interior of our car, we successfully completed the job.
-Here’s how the air-filter change process is supposed to work (and by the way, we didn’t have those tools shown below, apart from our own screwdriver):
+Here’s how the air-filter change process is supposed to work (and we didn’t have those tools shown below, apart from our own screwdriver):

 You also have to order and pay for the air filters.
-While they aren’t expensive at $17 a pop, Tesla really ought to make them complimentary as a good customer service gesture to its customers.
+While they aren’t expensive at $17 a pop, Tesla really ought to make them complimentary as a good customer service gesture to its customers, seeing how your car shouldn’t get to the point where it reeks as the norm.

 You can take your car to a Tesla Service Center or call Tesla Mobile Service to avoid attempting to change the air filter yourself, but you’ll have to pay for that.